Tomorrow The World

 August 8th, 2008

 While living in Syracuse, NY in 1976 I made an attempt to get a stint as a DJ at the university radio station.
 I didn’t get too far.
-Everything was going pretty well until the music director, a rather holier than though sort, asked me to write up a sample playlist of what I would like to play on a two hour show, should I be given the opportunity to … [more]
+Everything was going pretty well until the music director, a rather holier than though sort, asked me to write up a sample playlist of what I would like to play on a two hour show, should I be given the opportunity to try out.
+I dutifully put together a list of new, old and classic songs that I thought would make a … [more]

 Terence Boylan